npg70/galbreath-old/people/galbreath-archibald-1760.md

 - burial: Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland
 - marriage: 14 Sep 1787; Campbeltown, Argyll, Scotland

-He married second to **Jean Corbett**.

-- father: *Alexander Corbett*
-- mother: *Isobell Peterson*
-- birth: 12 May 1771; Abbey, Paisley, Scottland
-- baptism: 15 May 1771; Abbey, Paisley, Renfrew, Scotland
-- death: 2 Aug 1861; Paisley, Renfrewshire, Scotland
-- burial: Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland
-- marriage: should be around 1789-1791, but can't find it in OPR
+He married second to **Jean Corbett**, daughter of Daniel Corbett blacksmith and Agnes Armour.
+She died 2 Aug 1861 and burried at  Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland.[^jean-burial]  The marriage should be around 1789-1791, but can't find it in OPR

 Likely occupation was Maltster, and then a "Grazier" (a pastoral/livestock farmer)[^1841]

 Children of Archibald and Martha (Langwill) Galbreath:[^children1]